DEMIURGE-studio/bevy_gauge/bevy_gauge.md

 ## Stat Derived Components

-Sometimes, you want Bevy components whose fields are directly derived from an entity's stats, and in some cases, you might want changes to those component fields to write back to the stats. `bevy_gauge` provides traits and a macro for this.
+Sometimes, you want Bevy components whose fields are directly derived from an entity's stats, and in some cases, you might want certain component fields to write back to the stats. `bevy_gauge` provides traits and a macro for this.

 ### The `StatDerived` Trait
 This trait is for components whose fields should be populated from an entity's `Stats`.
 It defines methods to: